Tag Archive for: marketing

 • Defined KPIs tied to revenue

 Before launching campaigns, align your marketing with broader business goals.
-If your goal is lead generation, your tactics will differ from an eCommerce revenue-driving strategy.
+If your goal is lead generation, your tactics will differ from an eCommerce revenue-driving.

 2. Build a Conversion-Ready Website